-The Group also acquires trading properties either in settlement of debt or where the asset is deemed to be of strategic importance to the Group objectives.
-Two properties were acquired in Q4 at a cost of €60m. (refer to note 21 for further detail).
+The Group acquires trading properties either in settlement of debt or where the asset is deemed to be of strategic importance to the Group objectives.
+Trading properties are recognised in accordance with accounting policy 2.15.

 18 Property, plant and equipment